In the Past Ten Years... a sequel to “160 years of the Canada Gazette”

 Resources for Teachers" section was yet another addition to the Web site.
 Teachers will find useful tools and information to use in the classroom.
 Currently, the resources available are designed for students between thirteen and eighteen years of age.

-Finally, in conjunction with Library and Archives Canada (LAC), all issues of the Canada Gazette published from 1841 to 1997 have been digitized and are available for consultation on the LAC Web site.
+Finally, in conjunction with Library and Archives Canada (LAC), the majority of issues of the Canada Gazette published from 1841 to 1997 have been digitized and are available for consultation on the LAC Web site.

 Security and emergency planning